-Both Closed-Loop and Open-Loop systems may use Flat Plate Collectors or Evacuated Tube Collectors
+Both Closed-Loop and Open-Loop systems may use Flat Plate Collectors or Evacuated Tube Collectors for heating water via a solar hot water in Orlando.

 Drainback Solar Water Heating System